Essential Guide

 Why It's Costly:

 Policy exclusions can render your insurance worthless for the exact scenario you assumed was covered.
-Common exclusions that surprise people include: gradual damage (wear and tear), intentional acts by household members, damage while property unoccupied for 60+ days, and specific high-value items without separate specification.
+Common exclusions that surprise people include: gradual damage (wear and tear), intentional acts by household members, damage while property is unoccupied for an extended period, and specific high-value items without separate specification.

-Marketing materials highlight what's covered but rarely emphasize what's excluded.
-Sales conversations focus on benefits, premiums, and getting you to sign up.
-The critical details—conditions, limitations, sub-limits, waiting periods—are buried in the policy document that most people never read.
+Marketing materials highlight what's covered but rarely emphasise what's excluded.
+Sales conversations focus on benefits, premium, and getting you to sign up.
+The critical details — conditions, limitations, sub-limits, waiting periods — sit in the policy wording that most people never read.

 How to Avoid It: